sesopenko/python-template/CONTRIBUTING.md

 2. Do not disable rules unless there is a strong justification.
 3. Ensure CI passes before opening a pull request.

+If the project uses [Invoke](https://www.pyinvoke.org/) and a `tasks.py` file:

+- Treat `invoke` tasks as the **single source of truth** for project-specific commands.
+- After the initial environment setup (creating/activating `.venv` and installing `pip-tools` and `invoke`), prefer adding or updating `invoke` tasks instead of introducing new ad-hoc shell commands in docs or scripts.
+- When updating workflows, update the relevant `invoke` task and then reference that task from documentation.

+This convention keeps automation centralized and easier to maintain, and it helps AI agents and humans alike discover the correct commands.

 ---

 ## 📚 Documentation